ElwinHuaman/huamanquispe/content/authors/luis/_index.md

 ---
 # Display name
-title: Ninfa Quispe
+title: Luis Huaman

 # Username (this should match the folder name)
 authors:
-- ninfa
+- luis

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: B.Sc.
-Chemical Engineering (NF)
+role: Dr. Veterinary Zootechnician

 # Organizations/Affiliations
 organizations: